Science and technology in the Philippines: Metal industry

 This industry deals with the creation and innovation of metallic and steel products.
 The metal/steel industry has shown growing product innovation over the centuries.
 The industry's economic and political influence has also grown.
-The Philippines have become part of the growing revolution of the industry.
+The Philippines has become part of the growing revolution of the industry.
 The Metal Industry Research and Development Center (MIRDC) is a government agency under the Department of Science and Technology that supports the local metals and engineering industry through support services enhancing the industry's competitive advantage.
-The agency's mission would consist of providing both public and private sectors with professional management and technical expertise, quality control, research and development, technology transfer, and business advisory services.
+The MIRDC was established in 1966 through Republic Act No. 4724 to foster the advancement of metals engineering and allied industries in the country.The agency's mission would consist of providing both public and private sectors professional management and technical expertise, quality control, research and development, technology transfer, and business advisory services.

-MIRDC have been cooperating with different organizations to create technology for various improvements and purposes.
-The Automated Guideway Transit (AGT) System and the Road Train were unveiled to the public during the annual Lantern Parade in the University of the Philippines Diliman.
-It was a collaboration between UP Diliman and MIRDC for the purpose of faster travel time for students in UP and the public.
+MIRDC has been cooperating with different organizations to create technology for various improvements and purposes.
+The Automated Guideway Transit (AGT) System and the Road Train were unveiled to the public during the annual Lantern Parade at the University of the Philippines Diliman.
+These were a collaboration between UP Diliman and MIRDC for the purpose of faster travel time for students in UP and the public.
 It had two stations, one located along C.P.
-Garcia and the other one is along the University Avenue.
-The Hand Tractor was from the works of both MIRDC and Center for Postharvest Development and Mechanization (PhilMech).
+Garcia and the other along the University Avenue.
+The Hand Tractor was from the works of both MIRDC and the Center for Postharvest Development and Mechanization (PhilMech).
 The concept of the equipment is a transplanter-attached hand tractor and harvester-attached hand tractor wherein rice transplanting and harvesting implements are readily available from the tractor.
 Farmers would benefit from this because of the reduced cost and more utilization of hand tractor.

-Statistics of recent steel and steel-related industry developments were published by the Census of Philippine Business and Industry (CPBI) of the National Statistics Office (NSO) with 2001 as the reference year.
-The industry totaled to 1,895 establishment which is 29.6% of the manufacturing firms.
+Statistics on recent steel and steel-related industry developments were published by the Census of Philippine Business and Industry (CPBI) of the National Statistics Office (NSO) with 2001 as the reference year.
+The industry totaled to 1,895 establishments which made up 29.6% of the manufacturing firms.
 Of all the establishments, 403 or 21.3% of the steel industries were from intermediate steel sector and 1,246 were from manufacturing industries.
-The steel industry was able to contribute 369,985 worker to the manufacturing sector.
-Total compensation paid by the steel industry reached to P47.9 billion which was about 41.2% of the total salaries and employers' contributions SSS/GSIS.
-The total expenses made by the industry was valued at P692.6 billion which accounted for 48.8% of the costs made by the manufacturing establishments.
+The steel industry was able to contribute 369,985 workers to the manufacturing sector.
+Total compensation paid by the steel industry reached to P47.9 billion which represented about 41.2% of the total salaries and employers' contributions to SSS/GSIS.
+The total expenses incurred by the industry were valued at P692.6 billion which accounted for 48.8% of the costs incurred by the manufacturing establishments.
 The total output of the industry was estimated at P832 billion which accounted for 46.3% of the manufacturing output valued at P1,795.8 billion.